Rhian/solidoc/readme.md

 **Note**

-Do not use recompilation (third argument) if you are using this on a non truffle project.
+Do not use recompilation (third argument) if you are using this on a non Truffle project.

 ## Configuration File

-Alternatively, you can create `solidoc.json` configuration file in your project root.
+Alternatively, you can create `solidoc.json` configuration file in your project root:

 ```json
 {